KULO LUNA - SHARK ATTACK

 John and Dan rig up a giant bandage, which John manages to secure around Kulo Luna.
 It looks like she is wearing a scarf, but it stems the bleeding and makes her feel comfortable.
 The bond between John and Kulo is cemented.

-For this scene, aim for7 pages (sides) and 22 illustrations, suggested as:
+For this scene, aimthe brief was to aim for 7 pages (sides) and 22 illustrations, suggested as:

 1.Three very large great white sharks start to slowly circle Kulo Luna.